getditto/DittoChat/.changeset/frank-games-listen.md

 ---
-'@dittolive/ditto-chat-core': major
+'@dittolive/ditto-chat-core': minor
 ---

 # Initial Ditto Chat Core Release

-This is the first major release of `@dittolive/ditto-chat-core`, a React-based chat SDK built on the Ditto Platform for peer-to-peer, real-time messaging.
+This is the first release of `@dittolive/ditto-chat-core`, a React-based chat SDK built on the Ditto Platform for peer-to-peer, real-time messaging.

 ## Features